 Freshmeat page: http://freshmeat.net/projects/mod_virgule/

 mod_virgule is the Apache module developed to power the Advogato web site.
 Mod_virgule was created by Raph Levien.
 His code, which we'll call classic mod_virgule, was used to run Advogato through Oct 1, 2006.
 On that date, Advogato was migrated to a newer fork of the mod_virgule code maintained by Steve Rainwater.
-This codebase is now used to run both Advogato and robots.net and is actively maintained.
+This codebase is now used to run both Advogato and robots.net.
+It was actively maintained through 2012.
 Raph's classic version of mod_virgule is no longer maintained.
 A third fork of mod_virgule, unrelated to Advogato, was created by Luke Kenneth Casson Leighton and is called xmlvl.

 Your Help is Needed!